dfe-analytical-services/ees-screener-api/README.md

 # dfe-ees-screener

-Proof of concept for dockerising an R Plumber API for the [DfE's data screener](https://github.com/dfe-analytical-services/eesyscreener).
+A containerised Azure Function App consisting of an R Plumber API for the [DfE's data screener](https://github.com/dfe-analytical-services/eesyscreener).

 ## Running the R services directly